jackfriskDTU/DDPM_deep_learning_202/README.md

 ## Sampling

-Use `ddpm.reverse_process.sample` (or the CLI, if you’ve configured your scripts) to:
+Use `ddpm.reverse_process.sample` to:
 1. Initialize random noise `x_T`.
 2. Iteratively denoise until an image `x_0` emerges.
 3. Save or visualize the result.

-Images are typically clamped to `[0,1]` before saving.

 ---

 ## Citation

-If you build upon or reference this code, please cite the original DDPM paper:
+This repository is adapted with inspiration from the original DDPM paper:

 ```
 @inproceedings{ho2020denoising,